MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 ```

 Even though both `Complex` and `Polar` both have an underlying type `(Double, Double)`, the two types are wholly incompatible in Q#, minimizing the risk of accidentally calling a complex math function with polar coordinates and vice versa.
-In this way, user-defined types have a similar role as Records in F#, for example.

 #### Access anonymous items with the unwrap operator